plone/documentation/about/rst-styleguide.rst

 ReStructured text and Sphinx enable any style you would prefer for the various heading level you would need.
 For example, underlining level 1 headings with ``.``, level 2 headings with ``#`` and level 3 headings with ``|`` is perfectly valid as far as ``docutils`` is concerned.
-But not for a human documentation maintainer.
+Unfortunately this is not the same for a human documentation maintainer.

 In order to have consistent heading styles in all files that make this great document, it is recommended to follow strictly the rules stated in the Sphinx manual here: http://sphinx-doc.org/rest.html#sections